SorviusN/Async-inn/README.md

 ### Name: Jona Brown
 ### Date: 07/26/2021
 ## Summary
 The Async Inn is an API that represents all Hotels in the Async name, including the rooms and the amenities for each for each of the rooms.
 These are all turned into JSON data, in which you are able to PUT, POST, GET and DELETE new hotels, rooms and amenities inside of the API.
+Additionally, we have individual controllers that handle CRUD requests by using their appropriate service worker.
+This wiring makes it possible to perform a variety of requests, along with different types of requests for each controller item (hotels, rooms, amenities and such)

 ![ERD](./ERD.png)